MOARdV/AvionicsSystems/README.md

 based on my personal gameplay preferences.  **NOTE:** The career mode values (cost, tech tree placement) are guesses, since I never play career mode.
 Feedback on whether they're reasonable would be appreciated.

+Please understand that the IVAs are under development, and they may be missing some features.
+The MRK command pod is the primary development pod at this time.

 You will need to download and install [Module Manager](https://forum.kerbalspaceprogram.com/index.php?/topic/50533-130-module-manager-281-june-29th-2017-with-n-cats-physics/), the Yarbrough08 command pod, and
 ASET Props Pack v1.5 (or later) in order to fly either IVA.

 ## Where are the Props?

 Converting props to MAS is an easy but repetitive task.
 To help out with it, I've created the [Prop Config](https://github.com/MOARdV/AvionicsSystems/wiki/Prop-Config) tool to automate a good deal of the process.
-The Prop Config tool is released separately from the main MAS distribution.
+The Prop Config tool is released separately from the main MAS distribution - it is not included in the main MAS zip.

 ## What about RPM?